temulenbd/tb-gnb-svm/README.md

-# GN-SVM Code and Exercises Repository
+# GN-SVM code and exercises repository
 This repository serves as a reference resource, providing model structures and code examples related to GN-SVM.
 It is continuously maintained and updated with new information to support ongoing learning and development.